jsdotlua/jest-lua/docs/docs/TestingAsyncCode.md

 ---
 <p><a href='https://jestjs.io/docs/27.x/asynchronous' target="_blank"><img alt='Jest' src='img/jestjs.svg'/></a></p>

 It's common in Lua for code to run asynchronously.
-When you have code that runs asynchronously, Jest Roblox needs to know when the code it is testing has completed, before it can move on to another test.
-Jest Roblox has several ways to handle this.
+When you have code that runs asynchronously, Jest Lua needs to know when the code it is testing has completed, before it can move on to another test.
+Jest Lua has several ways to handle this.

 ## Promises

-Return a [promise](https://github.com/evaera/roblox-lua-promise) from your test, and Jest Roblox will wait for that promise to resolve.
+Return a [promise](https://github.com/evaera/roblox-lua-promise) from your test, and Jest Lua will wait for that promise to resolve.
 If the promise is rejected, the test will fail.

 For example, let's say that `fetchData` returns a promise that is supposed to resolve to the string `'peanut butter'`.
 We could test it with: